 a.
 Primary health care

 b.
 Preventive health services

-The following teaching strategies may be employed, but are not limited to lectures, discussion, multimedia, case studies, and guided clinical practice.
+The following teaching strategies may be employed, but are not limited to lecture, discussion, video, guest lectures, group projects, student presentations, case studies, and written projects.

 Upon successful completion of the course, the student will be able to:

 1) Apply scientific principles of nursing knowledge in partnership with individuals,

 families, and aggregates in order to improve the health of the population.

 2) Discuss the historical evolution of the U.S. public health care system and

 community oriented-nursing and their influence on the health of individuals,